jcaillon/valet/tests.d/0000-valet-cli/results.approved.md

       Update valet using the latest release on GitHub. self welcome-user
-      The command run after the installation of Valet to guide the user. showcase sudo-command
+      The command run after the installation of Valet to guide the user. showcase command1
-      A command that requires sudo
-  help
-      Show the help this program or of a specific command showcase command1
-      A showcase command that uses arguments and options. showcase
+      A showcase command that uses arguments and options. showcase hello-world
-      Show the showcase sub menu.
+      An hello world command.
+  showcase sudo-command
+      A command that requires sudo.

 EXAMPLES